 Google Sync uses Microsoft® Exchange ActiveSync® to synchronize G Suite mail, contacts, and calendars to a Blackberry 10 device.
 For VCU specific instructions, click here.

-Blackberry devices running an operating system prior to the Blackberry 10 may configure an internet email account via IMAP following these steps or they may connect to mail.google.com and calendar.google.com from the browser.
+Blackberry devices running an operating system prior to the Blackberry 10 may connect to mail.google.com and calendar.google.com from the browser.

 G Suite can be accessed from any mobile device browser.
-Just point the browser to m.google.com, touch the app you want to use, and sign in to your G Suite account.
+Go to apps.vcu.edu, click on the "Log in to appsforvcu" button and sign in to your G Suite account.